Rocket (Beyoncé song): Music video

 The music video for "Rocket" was directed by Beyoncé along with Ed Burke and Bill Kirstein.
 It was filmed at a room known as Hudson Studio in the hotel The Standard, High Line, located in Manhattan, New York City.
 Some of the scenes were also shot in the hotel's hallway while others were filmed at different locations.
 The visual was released on December 13, 2013, to iTunes Store on Beyoncé itself along with sixteen other music videos for every track on the album.
 On November 24, 2014, it was also uploaded to the singer's Vevo account.
 Todd Tourso, who served as the creative director for Beyoncé, revealed that while making the video, "Rocket" was altered to fit with its visual counterpart.

 During one scene in the video, Beyoncé is seen wearing a denim button-down top and a lace bra by retailer Agent Provocateur.
 In a commentary about the look, Joanna Nikas of The New York Times described her style as "[a]t-[h]ome".
-Neal Farinah, who worked as a stylist for the singer, elaborated that the team wanted to keep her hair long and wavy in order to portray sexuality and femininity.
+Neal Farinah, who worked as a stylist for the singer, elaborated that the team wanted to keep her hair long and wavy to portray sexuality and femininity.
 The video features various close-up shots of the singer throughout; she is seen writhing on a bed dressed in lingerie, eating strawberries, having a shower inside a bathtub, playing on a piano.
 Other scenes show various objects and Beyoncé walking along a corridor and lighting up a cigarette atop a car.